On Sunday 22 October 2023, Quit re-launched the Victoria-wide campaign ‘The con that kills’.

-‘The con that kills’ is a new campaign, developed by Quit, designed to raise awareness of how tobacco companies modify tobacco products in ways that make it easier for young people to start smoking and for current smokers to continue using these dangerous products.
+‘The con that kills’ is a campaign, developed by Quit, designed to raise awareness of how tobacco companies modify tobacco products in ways that make it easier for young people to start smoking and for current smokers to continue using these dangerous products.

 - Campaign summary